Schafkopf: Card values

 The Obers and Unters were collectively known historically as matadors, but nowadays as lords (Herren) or bowers (Bauern).

 Card names

 For historical reasons the Ace is known in Bavaria as a Sau ("Sow") and, despite having "A" as a corner index, displays two suit symbols at each end.
 This is because the Ace was dropped from German packs very early on and later replaced by the Deuce.
 The Deuces used to bear illustrations of a wild boar, hence the nickname "sow".
 Today, only the Ace of Bells retains a wild boar image.
 The King, normally König in German, is often nicknamed the Kini and many of the cards, individually or collectively have nicknames.
 Among the more important are the Unters which are called Wenzels, hence the name of the Wenz contract.
-The Nines, eights and sevens which have no point value are variously known as "sparrows" (Spatzen), "nothings" or "nixers" (Nichtser(le)), "blanks" (Leere) or "duds" (Luschen).
+The Nines, Eights and Sevens, which have no point value and are only of use as guard cards, are variously known as "sparrows" (Spatzen), "nothings" or "nixers" (Nichtser(le)) or "blanks" (Leere or Luschen).